mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.Abstractions.md

 ## Class: MessageQueueing.MessageQueueAttribute
 Attribute used to mark a class as a message queue handler and provide configuration options.
+Initializes a new instance of the class with the specified simple name.
+    **simpleName:** The simple name used for named targeting in the configuration value.

 ### Properties

 #### SimpleName